FORUM 18 NEWS SERVICE, Oslo, Norway

 One Protestant was jailed in absentia for 15 days and four others were given large fines.
 Judge Gairat Khudoyberganov also ordered literature including the Bible to be destroyed.
 The authorities refused to answer questions about the surveillance, raid, torture, jailing, fines and literature destruction (see below).

-And in the region around the capital Tashkent, Anti-Terrorism Police in Yangiyul District raided the private homes of people in the local state-registered Baptist Church and confiscated literature.
+And in the region around the capital Tashkent, the local police Struggle with Extremism and Terrorism Department in Yangiyul District raided the private homes of people in the local state-registered Baptist Church and confiscated literature.
 Baptists think that some of those raided may be fined (see below).

 There were multiple violations of legal procedure in the raids and searches (see below).

 Protestants told Forum 18 on 14 October that "we suspect that police, using informants who visit the Church, have put Pastor Ahmadjon Nazarov [in Urgench [Urganch] in Khorezm Region, in the west of Uzbekistan] under close surveillance".
 People from a variety of religious communities have told Forum 18 of hidden microphones in places of worship, the presence of National Security Service (NSS) agents during meetings for worship, and the recruitment of spies within communities – including among leaders (see Forum 18's Uzbekistan religious freedom survey http://forum18.org/

 On 23 July 25 police armed with automatic weapons raided a Protestant church meeting for worship in Pastor Nazarov's flat.
 All those present were arrested and taken to Urgench Police Station, where the women were strip searched (see F18News 7 August http://www.forum18.org/